Virtually

 Word can have a far greater (whole bodily) impact than simply sight-reading His

-Word on the page (or the web).
+Word on the page (or the Web).

 He also evolved a particular musical form

-for swadhaya chanting:
+for swadhyaya chanting:

 Traditionally

-in India, the Guru Gita and other recitations are sung in this manner of a very
+Gita and other recitations are sung in this manner of a very

 simple, few-note melody in order to allow for a deeper reception of the Sacred